percona/everest-doc/docs/administer/rbac.md

     !!! warning "Important"
-        - If you have permission for specific namespaces or resources, you can perform read, update, create, or delete actions **only** on those resources or **only** within those namespaces.
-However, if you have permission for **all** the resources or namespaces, you can carry out these actions across all the resources and namespaces.
-        - :x: Represents an action that's not supported by the Percona Everest API.
+        :x: Represents an action that's not supported by the Percona Everest API.

     </br> </br>